kroitor/gjk.c/README.md

 ![Simplices in various spaces](https://cloud.githubusercontent.com/assets/1294454/22039058/c30ea898-dd0e-11e6-8e15-62a5b612036d.jpg "Simplices in various spaces")

 For a single dimension (1D number line) we need a support function and a 1-simplex of two points to enclose the Origin.
 If we can find such two points then our shapes do intersect indeed.
 If we cannot find such two points then our initial shapes must have some distance (non-zero difference) between them.
 For two dimensions (2D coordinate plane) we need a support function and a 2-simplex of three points (a triangle) to enclose the Origin.
 To be able to enclose the Origin in three dimensions (3D space) we need a support function and a 3-simplex of four points (a tetrahedron).
+These are all examples of simplest possible shape primitives in a given space.

 WORK IN PROGRESS, to be continued soon... )